bloudermilk/acts_as_async/README.md

 ## License

-ActsAsAsync is released under the MIT License.
+ActsAsAsync is released under the MIT license.
 See the LICENSE file for more info.